Natural Ways to Help Seasonal Allergies

 Who knew that little honey bees could be our allergy allies?
 That’s because bees living in our local area go from flower to flower collecting the very pollen that may be causing our seasonal suffering.
 Eating local raw honey, therefore, can help build up an immunity to local pollen.
 A bonus is that honey is delicious and contains enzymes that support overall immune function.

 Much like local honey, local bee pollen offers a way to introduce flower pollen into our immune systems.
 This bee food, made of flower pollen, nectar, enzymes, honey, and wax, is also great for our overall health.
-It’s packed with nutrients, amino acids, vitamins, minerals, enzymes, antioxidants, and has antimicrobial properties that kill potentially harmful bacteria.
+Its packed with nutrients, amino acids, vitamins, minerals, enzymes, antioxidants, and has a proven ability to discourage the growth of harmful organisms.
 So sprinkle some on your yogurt or smoothie bowl, toss in your salad, or just take it by the spoonful.
 You can find local bee pollen at your nearby health food store, herbal supplements shop, or neighborhood farmers market.

 The gut contains 70 to 80 percent of the cells that make up our immune system.
 Therefore, imbalances in our immune system are directly correlated to imbalances in our gut microbiome, or the microorganisms that live inside our digestive tract.
 These imbalances can cause us to have more severe reactions to allergens like pollen, mold, or dust.
 Introducing probiotics, or “good bacteria,” into our diet can help bring back balance to the digestive and immune systems.
 A good source of probiotics can be found in fermented foods such as pickles, kimchi, kombucha, kefir, or with a probiotic supplement.

-Best known for its popularity during cold and flu season, vitamin C also helps stabilize healthy histamine levels during allergy season.
-Pure Radiance C® is made with 11 wild and organic fruits and berries, like camu camu and acerola cherries, not synthetic ascorbic acid.
-That is significant because since it’s made from fruit, it also contains valuable flavonoid cofactors - the polyphenols that provide much of fruit’s flavor and color - that have been shown to enhance vitamin C’s effectiveness for healthy histamine support.
+Best known for its popularity during winter, vitamin C can also help stabilize healthy histamine levels during spring and fall when plants release pollen.
+Pure Radiance C is made with 11 wild and organic fruits and berries, like camu camu and acerola cherries, not synthetic ascorbic acid.
+That is significant because since it's made from fruit, it also contains valuable flavonoid cofactors - the polyphenols that provide much of fruits flavor and color - that have been shown to enhance vitamin Cs effectiveness for healthy histamine support.

 APPLE CIDER VINEGAR